gopinathsjsu/team-project-bruteforce/Documents/SatyadivyaMaddipudi_journal.md

     What task did I work on/complete?
       Completed the UI for the Landing, Login and Register page, Update Weekly scrum report What am I planning to do to next?
-      Integrate Login and Register page with backend and update the Profile button functionality What tasks are blocked waiting on another team member?
+      Integrate Login and Register page with backend What tasks are blocked waiting on another team member?
       None